 Difference #3 —The Number of Participating Schools

-Although PREview expects many more schools to adopt its new situational judgment test, so far, only a handful of schools require it.
-As of February 2024, 6 schools require a PREview test and another 7 recommend students take it.
+Although PREview expects many more schools to adopt its new situational judgment test, so far, only a handful have required it.
+As of February 2026, 10 schools require a PREview test, and another 18 recommend students take it.

-In comparison, Casper is currently required by 48 medical schools and another long list of residency programs.
+In comparison, Casper is currently required by 27 medical schools and a handful of residency programs.

 Difference #4 — How Test Results Are Issued

 Your Casper score is automatically submitted to the medical schools you’re applying to about two to three weeks after you take the test—but you are not able to see your results.
-Instead, about a month after you take the test, you will receive a “quartile,” which indicates how you performed on the typed response section in relation to the other applicants who took Casper.
+Instead, about a month after you take the test, you will receive a “quartile,” which indicates how you performed in relation to the other applicants who took Casper.

 The quartiles break down like this: